 Cocktails here aren't that experimental, but they're excellent.
 The Havana is a house favorite.

 You'll find mirrored ceilings, ancient Parisian architecture, tiny couches, total intimacy and a £5 cover charge after 11 p.m.

 The entry consists of a scruffy door, absolutely no signage and doormen with firmly held views on just about everything.
+Good luck.

 Ye Olde Cheshire Cheese

-No best of London experience is complete without a beer at one of its many historic pubs and they don't come much older or more historic than Ye Olde Cheshire Cheese.
+No best of London experience is complete without a beer at one of its many historic pubs, and they don't come much older or more historic than Ye Olde Cheshire Cheese.

 Frequented by Mark Twain, Voltaire, Sir Arthur Conan Doyle and Oscar Wilde, the pub has been on this site since it was rebuilt in 1667 after the Great Fire of London.
 Charles Dickens, known to have been a regular of this higgledy-piggledy temple to serious drinking, referred to it in "A Tale of Two Cities."

 Expect to have to stoop, dive down cramped staircases and contend with sawdust-strewn floors as you move from room to room.
 The real draw?
 A pint of Sam Smith's for a fraction of the price of beer in other London pubs.

-The Booking Office is the perfect spot for a pre-railride cocktail.
+The Booking Office is the perfect spot for a cocktail.

 Cunningly named, the Booking Office sits on the site of the old booking hall of St. Pancras station and is found in the lobby of the refurbished St. Pancras Renaissance Hotel.